dakhushi/Project-1/README.md

 Alternative hypothesis : Apartments are not more expensive than the unit.

++ **Analysis outcome:**
+Under the sample data, house is the most common property type (> 300 counts).
+Apartment and Unit have similar counts (slightly below 200).
+Townhouse has a notable count but is significantly less than House, Apartment, and Unit.
+Other property types (Studio, Acreage, Duplex/Semi-detached, Other, Villa) have very low counts, with Villa being the least common.

++ **Conclusion:**
+Houses dominate the market, indicating higher availability and preference for this property type.

 + ***Property Feature Analysis***

 How do different features influence the price of the property?

+Is there any correlation between number of bedrooms and property price?
+Yes, formula: y= 195430.08 + 109896.23 * bedroom count.
+1 bedroom more, $109k more on the property price.
+Clear positive correlation observed.
+Conclusion: More bedrooms generally lead to higher property prices.

 1. Is there any correlation between number of bedrooms and property price?

+Yes, Positive correlation observed. y= 188292.79 + 184162.97 * bathroom count.
+1 bathroom more, $184k more on the property price.

+**Conclusion:** More bathrooms correlate with higher property prices.

-2. Is there any correlation between the number of bathrooms and property price?
+3. Is there any correlation between the number of bathrooms and property price?

+Yes, Positive correlation observed. y= 188292.79 + 184162.97 * bathroom count.
+1 bathroom more, $184k more on the property price.

+**Conclusion:** More bathrooms correlate with higher property prices.

-3. Is there any correlation between the parking count and property price?
+6. Is there any correlation between the parking count and property price?

+Yes.
+Positive correlation observed.y= 386281.40 + 52954.85 * parking count.
+1 parking more, $52k more on the property price.

+**Conclusion:** More parking spaces correlate with higher property prices

 + What is the average listing price of the top ten agencies?

+Shown in the Graph, please refer Fig 11

 + What is the market share of the active listing count of top ten agencies?

+Shown in the Graph, please refer Fig 10

 ### Data Source
 For Australia Real Estate analysis